WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 | 2021 | [en-ru 🔗](https://unbabel-experimental-data-sets.s3.eu-west-1.amazonaws.com/wmt/MQM/wmt-enru-tedtalks.csv.tar.gz) | Ted Talks | [Results of the WMT21 Metrics Shared Task](https://aclanthology.org/2021.wmt-1.73.pdf)|
 | 2021 | [en-de 🔗](https://unbabel-experimental-data-sets.s3.eu-west-1.amazonaws.com/wmt/MQM/wmt-ende-tedtalks.csv.tar.gz) | Ted Talks | [Results of the WMT21 Metrics Shared Task](https://aclanthology.org/2021.wmt-1.73.pdf)|
 | 2021 | [zh-en 🔗](https://unbabel-experimental-data-sets.s3.eu-west-1.amazonaws.com/wmt/MQM/wmt-zhen-tedtalks.csv.tar.gz) | Ted Talks | [Results of the WMT21 Metrics Shared Task](https://aclanthology.org/2021.wmt-1.73.pdf)|

+``❗``: MQM data for _en-de_ and _zh-en_ was mostly annotated by Google and it ranges -25 to 0 where 0 is a perfect translation and -25 is the worse possible score.
+On the other hand, _en-ru_ data was annotated by Unbabel and ranges -inf to 100 where 100 is a perfect translation and something below 0 is a bad translation.
+You can find the original data [here](https://github.com/google/wmt-mqm-human-evaluation) with more information about raters, etc...

 ## Test Sets (Evaluation Data)